Frühlingszeit – Spargelzeit

 Wrap the unpeeled asparagus in a moist towel, and it will stay fresh in the vegetable drawer of your refrigerator for up to four days.
 Peeled and uncooked, it can be frozen for four to six months.
 Frozen asparagus should not be thawed, but placed straight into boiling water.

-Who serves white asparagus from Germany, Holland or Austria in the US?
+Who serves white asparagus German-style in the US?

 Jägerhaus Restaurant in Anaheim